Development and Conflict

-Other discounts are available for partner institutions and groups, please email firstname.lastname@example.org for further information.
+Other discounts are available for partner institutions and groups, please contact us for further information.

 Assessment will be optional and will vary for each course.
 Participants will be provided with a certificate of attendance and transcripts will be available on request.

-The course will be delivered Monday - Thursday over the 3 weeks, in a combination of lectures, tutorials and class visits.
+The course will be delivered Monday - Friday over the 3 weeks.

 Assessment: is optional and will be in the form of a 2000-2500 word essay to be handed in 2 weeks after the end of the course.